 If everything you have tried so far has failed, your next step is to remove your Honda’s hood latch release.
 This can be done using a 3/8″ extension and 10mm sockets.
 Use them to remove the bolts that hold the hood latch in place.
 Your Honda hood latch will need three or four bolts to be removed.

 They can be accessed directly by going through the grill.
 If you can remove the front grill, it will be even easier to get to these bolts.
-Once the bolts are removed, you can lift the hood about a foot or so and release the hood latch.
+Once the bolts are removed, you can lift the hood about a foot and release the latch.

 Why won’t the hood close on a Honda?